MicrosoftDocs/customer-voice/fp-docs/get-started.md

 - Microsoft Forms Pro on GCC uses your Microsoft Exchange mailbox to send the survey.
 For information about Exchange mailbox limits, see [Exchange Online limits](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).

+> [!NOTE]
+> As a GCC customer, you must either have Office 365 or Dynamics 365 enterprise license.

 ## Provide feedback on Forms Pro

 We'd love to hear from you!
 Please submit your feedback through the [UserVoice](https://microsoftforms.uservoice.com/forums/386451-welcome-to-microsoft-forms-suggestion-box?category_id=357997) site to provide suggestions and vote on ideas others have already submitted.